https://www.bluebombers.com/2025/12/22/blue-bombers-announce-coaching-changes/

 Very easy to rub his nose in it after the fact.
 I believe it's a wise choice to give someone a fair shot and it's really easy to point fingers after.
 A challenging year, a mistake but those happen.
 We get to retain Hogan who can develop and we get a good new coach.
 Doesn't always work out.

-Quote from: DM83 on Today at 08:42:43 PMC'mon boys.
+Quote from: DM83 on December 22, 2025, 08:42:43 PMC'mon boys.
 Position coaches are usually great teachers and know the position they are hired for.
 Good for Hogan and Fatboi.
 Hogan can continue to grow.
 Jake, who can learn the art of coaching.
 He certainly has the experience to teach young Canadians who may want to play the position.

 Now let's get some football players of the future.